The EFT-Hedron: The spinning EFT-hedron

 \subsection{Graviton EFT}

-For gravity the analysis is a straight forward extension of the photon EFT: simply taking eq.(\ref{suSymExp}), (\ref{s+u}) and set $h=2$.
-From the discussion in sec.(\ref{Appt0}), we've seen that the tree-level four-graviton amplitude does not introduce any $t$-channel massless obstructions, thus here we will be able to bound operators proportional to $s^n(z^n)$ with $n\geq2$.
-Once again we will consider positivity bounds for the $s{-}u$ symmetric and non-symmetric separately.
+For gravity the analysis is a straight forward extension of the photon EFT: simply set $h=2$ in the polynomial basis.
+From the discussion in sec.(\ref{Appt0}), we've seen that the tree-level four-graviton amplitude does not introduce any $t$-channel massless obstructions, thus here we will be able to bound operators proportional to $s^n$ with $n\geq2$.
+Once again, we will consider the intersection of the unitary polytope with the symmetry plane $\mathbf{X}_{\rm sym}$ defined in eq.(\ref{SymPlane}):